 I had some free eco-friendly bags and a simple tea towel that I decided to decorate.
 I will use them to wrap gifts for the holidays and not only save on wrapping paper (which wastes money and our resources), but will also be a pretty and useful gift for my recipients!

 I found some printed stencils from an old book I bought at a yard sale.
 I wanted to try them out.
 I keep a lot of plastic bin lids so I decided to make a design on one of those lids.
+I drew on the stencil and then colored it in with a crayon.

 This is a cute sign to hang in your garden area.
 I have mine in my garden shed.
 There are lots of cute things you can stencil on your sign.
 Here are a few I've heard, thought of myself or seen: